osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 [[file:files/extendedplugin.png|640px]]

 ## Turning Lights On/Off
-An exted plugin can turn on/off a specific flashlight or all the existing lights on the model.
+An derived plugin can turn on/off a specific flashlight or all the existing lights on the model.
 If you want to access a particular one, you need to specify the light name and link name as function parameters.
 If an empty string is given to the link name, the function will access the first match of the light name.

 ## Changing Duration/Interval
 The duration and interval time of flashing can be updated by calling the corresponding functions.
 The function parameter is the desired time to which the value is set.